kchain-solutions/solidity-simple-blog/README.md

 npx hardhat run scripts/deploy.js
 ```

-To deploy your own contracts you should create a ```.env``` with the wallet mnemonic passphrase and endpoint to nodes like this
+To deploy your own contracts you should create a ```.env``` file with the wallet mnemonic passphrase and endpoint to the nodes
 ```txt
 MNEMONIC=mnemonic here
 MUMBAI_ENDPOINT=https://polygon-mumbai.infura.io/v3/
 GOERLI_ENDPOINT=https://goerli.infura.io/v3/
 ETHERSCAN_API_KEY=
 ```
+All these environment variables are importend into the ```hardhat.config.js``` file.